Finite quotients of abelian varieties with a Calabi-Yau resolution

 \lem[lem-2749]{Let $B$ be an abelian sixfold.
 Let $g\in\mathrm{Aut}(B,0)$ be an element of finite order.
 Then $g$ cannot have order $27,49,$ or $63$.}

 \demo{It is an immediate consequence of Lemma \ref{lem-blrat}.}

 \lem[lem-theothersylcyclic]{Let $B$ be an abelian sixfold isogenous to either ${E_j}^6$ or ${E_{u_7}}^6$, and let $p=3$ in the first case, $p=7$ in the second case.
-Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, such that any subgroup of it acting not freely in codimension $5$ is cyclic and generated by one junior element of order $p$.
-Let $q=7$ if $p=3$, $q=3$ if $p=7$.
-If $q$ divides $|F|$, a $q$-Sylow subgroup $S$ of $F$ is cyclic and has order $3,7$, or $9$.}
+Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, satisfying the following condition